Cloufield/gwaslab/docs/index.md

 ![index_logo](./images/index_logo.jpg)

-# GWASLAB (beta)
+# gwaslab (v3.3.0)

 ![badge](https://img.shields.io/badge/release-v3.3.0-brightgreen)

+Gwaslab :
-Gwaslab : a simple python package for handling GWAS sumstats.
+* A simple python package for handling GWAS sumstats.

-Each process is modularized and can be customized to your needs.
+* Each process is modularized and can be customized to your needs.

-Most manipulations are designed as methods of python object, `gwaslab.Sumstats`.
+* Most manipulations are designed as methods of python object, `gwaslab.Sumstats`.

 ```python
 import gwaslab as gl